 Matthew McKay, PhD, is a professor at the Wright Institute in Berkeley, CA. He has authored and coauthored numerous books, including The Relaxation and Stress Reduction Workbook, Self-Esteem, Thoughts and Feelings, When Anger Hurts, and ACT on Life...
 Read more

-Patrick Fanning is a professional writer in the mental health field.
-He has authored and coauthored eighteen self-help books, including Self-Esteem, Thoughts and Feelings, Couple Skills, and Mind and Emotions.
+Patrick Fanning is a professional writer in the mental health field, and founder of a men’s support group in Northern California.
+He has authored and coauthored eight self-help books, including Self-Esteem, Thoughts and Feelings, Couple Skills, and...
+Read more

 Kim Paleg, PhD, is a clinical psychologist in private practice in San Francisco and El Sobrante, CA. She is on the faculty of John F. Kennedy University.
 She is a contributing author to the self-help classic When Anger Hurts and...
 Read more